undp/tf-modules/azure_landing_zone/acme_for_each_vault/README.md

   * `{{resource_name}}` is the value of `kv_name`.

   * `{{location}}` is the keys of `region_rg_map`.

-* `recursive_nameservers` - (Optional) A list of recursive nameservers that will be used to check for propagation of the challenge record.
-If unspecified, module uses system-configured DNS resolvers of the runtime environment.

 * `zone_name` - (Optional) Zone name used before the `namespace` in the certificate FQDNs (`{{target}}.{{location}}.{{zone_name}}.{{namespace}}.{{zone_suffix}}`).
 If unspecified, module uses empty string as a default, effectively dropping it from the FQDN template.